harp-tech/protocol/Device.md

 Address: `012`

 An array of 25 bytes that should contain the device name.
-The last, and unused, bytes must be equal to 0.
+The last, and unused, bytes must be equal to `0` (Zero).
 This register is non-volatile.
 The device will reset if this register is written to.

-The default value of this register, if not implemented, is `0` (ZERO).
+The default value of this register, if not implemented, is `0` (Zero).

 #### **`R_SERIAL_NUMBER` (U16) – Device's serial number**